Mennonites in Colombia: Mennonite colonies

-Low German Mennonites started to settle in Colombia in February 2016, with immigrants coming mainly from the region around Cuauhtémoc, Chihuahua in northern Mexico, immigrants to Liveney colony mainly from Manitoba Colony and immigrants to Australia colony mainly from Ojo de la Yegua Colony (Nordkolonie), some 50 km north of Cuauhtémoc, Mexico, but others came from the United States, Canada and Bolivia.
+Moderately conservative Mennonites of German origin started to settle in Colombia in February 2016, with immigrants coming mainly from the region around Cuauhtémoc, Chihuahua, in northern Mexico, immigrants to Liveney colony mainly from Manitoba Colony and immigrants to Australia colony mainly from Ojo de la Yegua Colony (Nordkolonie), some 50 km north of Cuauhtémoc, Mexico, but others came from the United States, Canada and Bolivia.
+Liviney and Australia were established fincas and the Mennonites did not change their names.

-In 2018 there were three Mennonite colonies some 90 km far from Puerto Gaitán, Meta Department, Liviney (also known as Los Venados) with about 7.200 hectares, Australia with about 7.000 hectares and La Florida (also known as San Jorge) with about 2.000.
-In 2019 there is a new Mennonite colony named Buenos Aires (also known as Pajuil).
+In 2018 there were three Mennonite colonies some 90 km from Puerto Gaitán, Meta Department, Liviney (also known as Los Venados) with about 7,200 hectares, Australia with about 7,000 hectares and La Florida (also known as San Jorge) with about 2,000.
+In 2019, there was a new Mennonite colony named Buenos Aires (also known as Pajuil).
+These four Mennonite colonies comprise some 28,000 ha.

 These Mennonites are mostly so-called "Russian" Mennonites who formed as an ethnic group in the 19th century in what is today Ukraine.
-They are moderately conservative.
-The forbid television and radio, but allow cars.
+They forbid television and radio, but allow cars and many other modern technologies they need for work.
 They speak Plautdietsch and women dress plain.
-A 2020 survey found that there are more than 200 Mennonite colonies in nine Latin American countries, with 4 in Colombia.
+A 2020 survey found that there are more than 200 Mennonite colonies in nine Latin American countries, with four in Colombia.

 Members and congregations

-In 2012 there were 2,825 members in 67 congregations.
+In 2012 there were 2,825 members in 67 congregations and in 2020 there were 3,402 members in 73 congregations of Mennonites of the general Colombian population.
+There are no exact numbers for the Mennonites of German origin, but the number of families is given as around 150 which corresponds to roughly 700 to 1000 people.